Changelog

 .sort.timeSeries.eliminated

-.start.timeSeriesand redundancy in the implementation of thetimeSeriesmethod.eliminated
+.start.timeSeriesand the redundancy in the implementation of thetimeSeriesmethod.eliminated

 .applySeriesis now defunct.
 It was obsoleted long time ago and was exported for historical reasons only.
 UseapplySeries()instead.